Nuclearfossil/guiplayground/README.md

-# guiplayground
+# Playground for UI work (OpenGL and DX)

-playground for GUI ideas
+Here's a little sandbox for some GUI ideas that I want to muck around on.